Pillar 3: Offer Employee ASSISTANCE

 - Providing mentoring, coaching and peer support to your employees.

-- Offering screening and treatment for substance abuse disorders through the company’s health care plan and other benefits.
+- Providing access to secondary and tertiary treatment for mental health conditions and substance use disorders through the company’s health care plan and other benefits.

-- Providing flexible work arrangements such as flex-scheduling and telecommuting.
+- Providing flexible work arrangements such as flextime and telecommuting.

-- Offering fitness programs to improve employees’ physical—and, in turn mental— health.
+- Offering fitness programs to support employees’ physical and mental health.

 - Offering stress management training.

-In addition, many employers support employees by sponsoring Employee Assistance Programs (EAPs) focused on mental health services.
-But what are EAPs, and how exactly do they work?
-The following resources can help.
+Many employers support employees by sponsoring Employee Assistance Programs (EAPs) focused on substance use disorders and mental health services.

 According to the International Employee Assistance Professionals Association (EAPA), EAPs “serve organizations and their employees in multiple ways, ranging from consultation at the strategic level about issues with organization-wide implications to individual assistance to employees and family members experiencing personal difficulties.”
 These difficulties may include, but are not limited to: